Philadelphia Burn Injury Lawyer

 Third-Degree Burns – A third-degree burn is the most serious of all burns because it permanently damages not only all the layers of the skin, but often the underlying soft and hard tissues and nerves.
 Not only can a third-degree burn leave lasting marks, but it can lead to more troubling problems, including brain damage.

-Although most people envision damage to the skin when they picture any type of burn, a burn can go much deeper.
+Although most people envision damage to the skin when they picture any type of burn, our burn injury attorneys in Philadelphia know that a burn can go much deeper.
 In fact, one of the most common impacts of burn injuries sustained in a fire is brain injury caused by other factors involved in the incident.

 Cerebral hypoxia is a condition in which oxygen is cut off from the brain, causing brain cells to die.
 Cerebral hypoxia can result in death, but more often results in permanent brain damage.
 Recovery from this type of injury is generally not possible, placing an immense burden on victims of burn injuries and their families.